1945 Auckland Rugby League season: Round 6

 Round 6 was originally scheduled for May 19 but due to very wet weather the grounds were "sodden" with "large pools of water on the No. 2 ground at Carlaw Park, and the decision was made to postpone the round early on Saturday morning.
-It was then played on the following weekend.
+Derek Hardwick debuted for the Ponsonby senior side at fullback.
+He had only played one game of rugby league before this and was the younger brother of team mate, Travers Hardwick, who would go on to represent New Zealand.

 Round 7

-In the match between Richmond and Ponsonby Travers Hardwick and James Morrell both left the field injured for Ponsonby.
-They were replaced by former New Zealand internationals George Tittleton and Arthur Kay.
+Arthur Kay who came on for Ponsonby to steady the side in their disappointing defeat.